Defining binary phylogenetic trees using parsimony: Acknowledgements

 \section{Acknowledgements}

 I want to thank Mike Steel for helpful discussions on a previous version of this manuscript.
 Moreover, want to thank the German Academic Exchange Service DAAD for funding a conference trip to New Zealand in 2019, where I was first inspired to start working on this project.
 The rest of this project was completed as part of the joint research project \textit{\textbf{DIG-IT!}}, which is kindly supported by the European Social Fund (ESF), reference: ESF/14-BM-A55-0017/19, and the Ministry of Education, Science and Culture of Mecklenburg-Vorpommern, Germany.
+Last but not least, I want to thank two anonymous reviewers, whose valuable suggestions helped to improve this manuscript.